 Beacharr Standing Stone - 9 miles (Prehistoric Site)

 Coire Fhionn Lochan - 10.6 miles (Countryside)

 Lochranza Castle - 10.9 miles (Castle)

 Carradale Network Heritage Centre - 11.3 miles (Museum)

-Nearest Accommodation to Clachan Church Grave Slabs:
+Nearest Holiday Cottages to Clachan Church Grave Slabs:

 Nearby accommodation is calculated 'as the crow flies' from Clachan Church Grave Slabs.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.